 Here are a few important tips to bear in mind:

 Come prepared!
-If you have a meeting scheduled with a coach, write down at least a few questions you plan to ask ahead of time.
-If you just “wing it,” you risk coming off as unprepared or even uninterested.
+If you have a meeting with a coach, write down at least a few questions you plan to ask beforehand.
+If you just “wing it,” you risk coming off unprepared or uninterested.

 Don’t waste time – especially not the coach’s!
-Don’t ask questions; you can find them on the school or rugby program’s website.
+Please don’t ask questions that you can find answers to easily on the school or rugby program’s website.
 Instead, use your time to ask questions that only the coach can answer for you, like what a typical “day in the life” looks like for a member of their team both in-season and during the off-season.
-Questions like “What teams do you play?” and “How big is your school?” might send the message that you aren’t serious enough about the school to have done your own research.
+Questions like “What teams do you play?” and “How big is your school?” might convey that you aren’t serious enough about the school to have done your research.

 Never ask if you will receive a scholarship or admissions support during your first conversation with a coach (unless they bring it up themselves).

-Meet/Get to know current players—If possible, see if you can also talk to some current players and ask them some hard questions: Why did you choose this school/program?
-If you could change one thing about your experience, what would it be?
+If possible - Find time to meet/get to know current players—If possible, see if you can also talk to some current players and ask them hard questions: Why did you choose this school/program?
+What would it be if you could change one thing about your experience?
+Extra Credit: Can you shadow a player to class, to the dining hall, to practice?
+This is a great way to really learn more about the school and the rugby program.